Três Pontas

 Três Pontas (/pt/, Three Tips) is a municipality located in southern Minas Gerais state, Brazil.
-It's a city with about all streets of urban zone paved and services of water and sewage to all people.
-The municipality has about 57 thousand inhabitants and a population density of 78.12 inhabitants/km^{2}.
+The municipality has about 57,000 inhabitants and a population density of 78.12 inhabitants/km^{2}.
 The road MG-167 is the only paved road that passes through the city, but the Rodovia Fernão Dias (BR-381), is less than 50 km from the city centre passing through Varginha.
+Almost all streets of the urban zone are paved, and water and sewage services are provided to all residents.

-The municipality does not have a rugged relief (the average level is 900m), and there are only three areas in which the altitude reaches 1100m above sea level.
+The municipality does not have a rugged relief (the average elevation is 900m), and there are only three areas in which the altitude reaches 1100m above sea level.
 One of them is the Serra de Três Pontas (Three Tips Mountain), a place known in the region for its distinctive shape and natural environment.
-The streams Araras and Espera are the main water courses that pass through the municipality, and they flow into the Furnas Dam.
-The rivers Verde and Sapucaí pass on the south boundary and flow into Furnas Dam too.
+The streams Araras and Espera are the main water courses that pass through the municipality, and flow into the Furnas Dam.
+The rivers Verde and Sapucaí pass on the southern boundary and flow into the Furnas Dam as well.
 The Municipality is located on the basin of the Grande River.

-The suave climate favors the growth of coffee, the main economic wealth of the city (known as one of the largest producers of coffee in Brazil).
+The suave climate favors the growth of coffee, the main economic wealth of the city; it is known as one of the largest producers of coffee in Brazil.

 Etymology

 View of the mountain of Três Pontas with the shape that gave the city name.

-The city name origin is the peculiar shape of the mountain near the city, that was utilized as a reference point by ancient travelers and by the runaway slaves.
-These slaves formed near the mountain, the Quilombo do Cascalho which was destroyed some time later.
+The city takes its name from the peculiar shape of the mountain near the city; the three peaks were used as a reference point by ancient travelers and by runaway slaves.
+These slaves formed a settlement near the mountain, the Quilombo do Cascalho which was destroyed some time later.